QuantEcon/lecture-python.myst/_sources/rational_expectations.md

 ```{index} single: Rational Expectations Equilibrium; Definition
 ```

-Our first illustration of a rational expectations equilibrium involves a market with $n$ firms, each of which seeks to maximize the discounted present value of profits in the face of adjustment costs.
+Our first illustration of a rational expectations equilibrium involves a market with a unit measure of identical  firms, each of which seeks to maximize the discounted present value of profits in the face of adjustment costs.

 The adjustment costs induce the firms to make gradual adjustments, which in turn requires consideration of future prices.

 Individual firms understand that, via the inverse demand curve, the price is determined by the amounts supplied by other firms.

-Hence each firm wants to  forecast future total industry supplies.
+Hence each firm wants to  forecast future total industry output.

 In our context, a forecast is generated by a belief about the law of motion for the aggregate state.